Shelf Subsea is always seeking suitably qualified diving, technical and supervisory personnel, for ongoing contracts.

 It is mandatory for all employees to complete pre-employment screening.
 For all positions this will include a drug and alcohol test and proof of your ability to work in Australia (for Australia jobs), and proof of your identity.

-If you are a permanent resident in Australia and you are interested in applying for a position in our head office in Osborne Park WA, send your resume to email@example.com.
+If you are a permanent resident in Australia and you are interested in applying for a position, send your resume to firstname.lastname@example.org.

 To apply for a diving, technical or an Australian offshore position send your resume and a copy of the following certificates to email@example.com